dask/helm-chart/daskhub/README.md

     service:
       loadBalancerIP: "35.202.158.223"
 ```

+Notice that we tell both `daskhub` and `jupyterhub` the public host for the
+JupyterHub.
+If you just specify `jupyterhub.proxy.https.hosts`, then daskhub
+will *try* to guess the URL for you, but we might get it wrong.

 If you don't have an IP for your JupyterHub yet (if, say, you're letting
 Kubernetes assign it for you), then you may need to leave this blank and